- Dean and the Alfred J. Verrecchia–Hasbro Inc. Leadership Chair in Business

 - Office Location: Ballentine Hall, Room 350

-Dr. Maling Ebrahimpour is Dean of the College of Business Administration and the Alfred J. Verrecchia-Hasbro Leadership Chair at the University of Rhode Island.
+Dr. Maling Ebrahimpour is Dean of the College of Business and the Alfred J. Verrecchia-Hasbro Leadership Chair at the University of Rhode Island.
 Prior to URI, he served as the Dean of the College of Business at the University of South Florida Saint Petersburg.
 Under his leadership there the newly established Entrepreneurship Program (2013) was ranked as Outstanding Emerging Entrepreneurship Program by USASBE.
 Professor Ebrahimpour has taught, lectured, and presented on various business related topics in universities and conferences around the globe in countries such as France, Germany, Russia, India, Brazil, Dubai, Hungary, Russia, South Africa, Turkey, and Japan.

 Dr. Ebrahimpour serves as a board member, advisor, or an officer in various organizations such as AACSB International, Decision Sciences Institute, Florida Holocaust Museum, Evergreen Living Services, Heaven Dropt, CASA, and SAVVY CARD, to name a few.
 He was the first person in the State of Rhode Island selected as an evaluator for the prestigious Malcolm Baldrige National Quality Award and the first person inducted to the Rhode Island Quality Hall of Fame.
 Dr. Ebrahimpour is the recipient of various awards and honors, including the International Shingo Prize in Manufacturing Research.